 Chicken Club Salad

-In the Club: Prep this deconstructed sandwich at night or in the morning, and store each part separately.
-At lunchtime-or dinnertime-simply arrange and serve.
+Prepare this deconstructed sandwich at night or in the morning, and store each part separately.
+At lunchtime, or dinnertime, simply arrange and serve.

 - Total Time:

 - 6 slices bacon

 - 4 boneless, skinless chicken breast halves, (6 to 8 ounces each)